 Car?
 Save Yourself the Hassle

-Now I caveat this with ‘if you live in zone 1’.
 Transport links are pretty good if you are living central and you will not need a car.
 We bought our first car after a year of living in Chiswick.
 There are plenty of options to get around.
-The tubes are generally reliable (I used to get frustrated when I saw a 4 minute delay which is nothing really) but generally there are trains every 2-3 minutes.
-The buses are also reliable and you can check when they are due to arrive on apps on your smartphone.
+The tubes are generally reliable (I used to get frustrated when I saw a 4 minute delay which – let’s be honest – is definitely a first world problem) but generally there are trains every 2-3 minutes.
+The buses are also reliable and you can get all the data on when they are due to arrive – either at the actual bus stop, via text messages to the number provided at each bus stop or via transport guide apps which you can download to your phone.

 So what do you do if you already have a car and want to bring it with you?
 Of course, there is nothing wrong with having a car but there are some things you should be aware of.
 If it’s a nice car and you’re overprotective of it, be prepared for it to get damaged.
 Since having ours, we’ve had two people drive into it whilst parked.
 The first kind soul didn’t even bother leaving their details.
 The second was much worse but at least the driver was apologetic and paid all expenses (we are still waiting to get it back from the garage in fact).

 Parking is expensive.
-Car parks, on street parking, residents’ parking… it’s all pricey.
-As is insurance – insurance companies know that there are a large amount of claims in the capital and this is reflected in the premiums.
-In fact, from last year to this year, our premiums have doubled and that’s despite making no claims.
-Also remember that diesel cars are a problem.
+Car parks, on street parking, residents’ parking… it’s all pricey but very dependant on area.
+Insurance is also something to be wary of – insurance companies know that there are a large amount of claims in the capital and this is reflected in the premiums.
+In fact, from last year to this year, our premiums have literally doubled and that’s despite making no claims.
+Additionally, remember that diesel cars are a problem.
 More and more costs are being put on diesel cars due to emissions.
 There is also the congestion charge through certain parts of the centre so between the congestion charge and the parking cost, prepare yourself for daily costs of £30 or (likely) more.

 London is Expensive!!!